aws/aws-cdk/packages/@aws-cdk/cfnspec/spec-source/README.md

 This directory contains specifications for the following things:

-- `specifictation`: CloudFormation and SAM resource specification
+- `specification`: CloudFormation and SAM resource specification
 - `cfn-lint`: information that is sourced from the [cfn-lint](https://github.com/aws-cloudformation/cfn-lint) project.
 This directory is treated as a collection of plain JSON files and patches just like